nimbusproject/cloudinit.d/docs/plans/wordpress/README.txt

             instance: i-40cf662f
     SUCCESS level 2

-Now we can use a web browser to navagate to:
+Now we can use a web browser to navigate to:
      http://ec2-184-72-89-233.compute-1.amazonaws.com/wordpress/wp-admin/install.php

 Now we clean up the service to avoid further EC2 charges: